 Between 1993 and 2004, the Diabetes Autoimmunity Study in the Young completed HLA-DR, DQ genotyping in 31,766 Denver newborns.
 This study recruited newborns that were born with HLA genotypes associated with CD as well as 54 subjects without an HLA risk for type 1 diabetes or CD soon after birth.
 To supplement the group at risk for CD, the research team also enrolled 2-year-old subjects with additional high-risk celiac genotypes.

 Subjects had blood draws for tTGA at 9, 15 and 24 months of age; any positive tests were repeated in three to six months.
 Patients were referred to a pediatric gastroenterologist after two positive tTGA blood tests.

 CDA was defined as positive tTGA persistent on two consecutive blood draws at least three months apart or a single positive tTGA test and intestinal biopsy confirming CD.
 CD was defined as tTGA plus a Marsh 2 or 3 lesion on intestinal biopsy or CDA with high tTGA levels (greater than 0.5) on at least two visits.

 In this 20-year prospective study of 1,339 children who had genetic risk factors for celiac disease, our research team found the continued development of CD through early childhood.
-By age 15, about 3.1 percent of the Denver population will develop CD and another 2 percent will develop a lesser degree of CDA.
+By age 15, about 3.1% of the Denver population will develop CD and another 2% will develop a lesser degree of CDA.